heavyai/heavydb/docs/source/data_model/api.rst

 Design
 #######

 OmniSci has developed a rich set of Thrift based API calls.
-The bindings for the these calls can be found in the file `omnisci.thrift` in the open source repository.
+The bindings for the these calls can be found in the file `heavy.thrift` in the open source repository.

 The classes generated from the Thrift bindings include `OmniSciProcessor`, `OmniSciClient` and `OmniSciIf`.
 The OmniSci code sitting 'behind' these classes can be found in the class `DBHandler`, in the file `ThriftHandler/DBhandler.(cpp/h)`.